caprover/caprover-website/docs/best-practices.md

 ### Customize the NGINX Config for new apps

+NOTE: this will be available starting version 1.11

 To modify the default NGINX configuration for newly created apps to add in the IP whitelist and other NGIX config.

 1- Obtain a copy of the ```server-block-conf.ejs``` template from the CapRover GitHub repository. [**here**](https://github.com/caprover/caprover/blob/master/template/server-block-conf.ejs)